 The Startling Discovery Of Phlogiston by Chris Green

-Things started getting weird round here some time ago, following the startling discovery of phlogiston.
+Things started getting weird around here some time ago, following the startling discovery of phlogiston.
 The previous belief, kept alive for many years by charlatans, was that everything was made up of 118 elements, all arranged neatly by the number of protons, electron configurations and recurring chemical properties, into something they called the Periodic Table.
-What nonsense this seems now.
+What nonsense this seems now!
 How on earth did they get away with such poppycock for so long?
 It is now accepted worldwide that phlogiston, a substance without colour, odour, taste, or weight, is present in all materials.

 Since the startling discovery of phlogiston, things tend to be much more random.
 Here’s a snapshot.

-Chris Christ, my housemate is watching the brilliant blind surfer, Tom Crews in the final of the water sports on his screen.
+Chris Christ, my housemate is watching the brilliant blind surfer, Tom Crews in the final of the water-sports on his screen.
 Crews is going for Gold.

 CC tends to be easily impressed so I ignore his outburst.
-I am more interested in the octathlon which is playing on the other channel.
+I am more interested in the Octathlon which is playing on the other channel.
 I am rooting for Curt Tarver in the Quoits.
 He is already twenty points ahead after an heroic performance in the Shin Kicking but his close rival, Bud Register has his best events, the Moonwalking and the Cheese Rolling still to come.
 And you can never rule out Benito Pond.
 He is the World Bog Snorkelling champion.

 Imagine now, driving forty miles in a slow moving queue of traffic to an out of town retail park to buy a car-load of stuff that you didn’t need.
 These days everything just arrives as you need it.
-You don’t even have to go on the internet.
-The internet.
-What a waste of time that was.
+You don’t even have to go on the Internet.
+The Internet.
+What a waste of time that was!

-Bryn says he’s off down the road to Tequila Hawks’s caravan next.
+Bryn says he’s off down the road to Tequila Hawks’ caravan next.
 Tequila has entered the Poison Your Neighbour’s Pet competition and she needs henna to lace the neighbour’s ferret’s coca cola with.
 If she wins she is going to use her prize money to take the hovercraft to Rangoon.

 ‘Enjoy the sunshine,’ Bryn says as he gets into the Scammell.